raul23/clustering-text/README.rst

    <p align="left"><img src="./images/dataset_generation_conversion_failed_use_ocr.png">
    </p>

-`:information_source:` The dataset generation can be re-run again after with the ``-o`` flag which enables the use of OCR for those faulty ebooks that couldn't be converted to ``txt`` with simpler methods (``pdftotext`` and ``djvutxt``).
+`:information_source:` The dataset generation can be re-run again after with the ``-o true`` option which enables the use of OCR for those faulty ebooks that couldn't be converted to ``txt`` with simpler methods (``pdftotext`` and ``djvutxt``).

 |